MorelAntoine/Unity-Character-Mechanism/README.md

 Behaviour

     - ACharacterBehaviour
-        Base class to inherit in order to define a character behaviour.
+        Base class to inherit in order to define a character behaviour (e.g. Player)
-        (e.g. Player)

     - ANavCharacterBehaviour
-        Base class to inherit in order to define a character behaviour that use a NavMesh.
-        (e.g. Follow AI)
+        Base class to inherit in order to define a character behaviour that use a NavMesh (e.g. Follow AI)

 System

     - ACharacterSystem
-        Base class to inherit in order to define a character system.
+        Base class to inherit in order to define a character system

     - ACharacterSystem2D
-        Base class to inherit in order to define a character system 2D.
+        Base class to inherit in order to define a character system 2D (e.g. HumanSystem2D)
-        (e.g. HumanSystem2D)

     - ACharacterSystem3D
-        Base class to inherit in order to define a character system 3D.
+        Base class to inherit in order to define a character system 3D (e.g. HumanSystem3D)
-        (e.g. HumanSystem3D)

 Motion

     - AMotionCondition
-        Base class to inherit in order to create a motion condition.
+        Base class to inherit in order to create a motion condition (e.g. AreDirectionalKeyPressed)

     - AMotionState
-        Base class to inherit in order to create a motion state.
+        Base class to inherit in order to create a motion state (e.g. Walk)

     - MotionTransition
-        ScriptableObject to create motion transition.
+        ScriptableObject to create motion transition (e.g. ToWalk)
-        (nothing to inherit here, just create Asset)

 System Extra Components

     - EnvironmentContext(2D or 3D)
         Allow you to get information between the character and the environment (e.g. IsGrounded)

     - LocomotionProfile(2D or 3D)
-        If you don't use RootMotion, this profile define all the variables you need to move your character.
+        If you don't use RootMotion, this profile define all the variables you need to move your character

 ## Dependencies